 Benefits of Intense Exercise

 Intensity makes all muscles stronger, including your heart muscle.
 All people lose heart muscle as they age, which increases risk for frailty and heart failure.
 Strengthening your heart muscle helps you to live a more vigorous lifestyle and to protect you from heart failure.
-Intense exercise stabilizes plaques in arteries and widens heart arteries to help protect you from a heart attack.
+Intense exercise stabilizes plaques in arteries and helps arteries to widen during increased needs for oxygen to help protect you from a heart attack.
 One study showed that men with the highest levels of VO2max (a test of oxygen use that is a measure of fitness) were least likely to have high blood pressure, high HBA1C (a test for diabetes), high fasting blood sugar levels, obesity, an abnormal treadmill exercise test, and a high 10-year risk for heart attacks (American J of Cardiology, March 2012;109(6):839-843).

 Starting a New Exercise Program